blackflux/lambda-serverless-api/README.md

 ## Rate Limiting

 Done globally through the API configuration.
-However can be overwritten on an per-endpoint basis by specifying `limit` as an integer in the endpoint definition option.
+However can be overwritten on a per-endpoint basis by specifying `limit` as an integer in the endpoint definition option.

 Rate limiting uses [lambda-rate-limiter](https://github.com/blackflux/lambda-rate-limiter).
 Note that there are some serious restrictions because it does not use centralized storage!